projectje/bookmark/README.md

 Serverless bookmarks management

-Little JavaScript project where you maintain bookmarks in the folder
-\data and the build the project to read if from local filesystem in a web browser (or xcopy to a webhost).
+Little JavaScript project where you maintain bookmarks in the folder data and then build the project to read if from local filesystem in a web browser (or xcopy to a webhost / usb stick).

 Principles: no server-side code, should run from file:// dir